Code-Institute-Submissions/thetherapypractice/README.md

 ## UX (User Experience) :control_knobs:

 ### Project Goals
-The goal of this project is to create an online extension of the work of Charanjit Dosanjh; Psychotherapist, Occupational Therapist, Hypnotherapist and inevitably result in an increase of clients for her to help.
+The goal of this project is to create an __online extension of the work of Charanjit Dosanjh__; _Psychotherapist_, _Occupational Therapist_, _Hypnotherapist_ and inevitably result in an increase of clients for her to help.
 The website is aimed toward anyone seeking guidance with their emotional difficulties.
-The website will be promoting a very personal service (Psychotherapy)and aims to be inclusive to people of all ages backgrounds and genders.
-Due to the nature of the service, a whole range of people are likely to be interested and click on the site, therefore the website needs to be particulary accesible for people at all stages of technicalogical understanding.
-The website must be aesthetically pleasing, informative, sincere and easy to navigate.
+The website will be __promoting a very personal service (Psychotherapy)__ and aims to be inclusive to people of all ages backgrounds and genders.
+Due to the nature of the service, a whole range of people are likely to be interested and click on the site, therefore the website needs to be __particulary accesible for people at all stages of technicalogical understanding.__ The website must be aesthetically pleasing, informative, sincere and easy to navigate.

 #### User Stories:
 * As a user I expect to find information about a therapists credibility when I visit their site.